 Attendance Recording Advice for 2021

 This advice outlines student attendance recording and reporting requirements for 2021:

 For guidance on supporting student attendance in 2021, refer to:

 The purpose of this policy is to ensure all children of compulsory school age are enrolled in a registered school and attend school every day the school is open for instruction.

 - Parents/carers must enrol a child of compulsory school age, 6 to 17 years of age, at a registered school and ensure the child attends school.

 - Government schools are required to have an Attendance Policy as part of their Student Engagement Policy.
-Templates are available on the (login required) for schools to use and adapt to their local context.
+Templates are available on the (staff login required) for schools to use and adapt to their local context.

 - Schools must also record and monitor attendance and absences in order to meet the duty of care owed to students, as well as the requirements of the